martin-knopf/js-crc32/README.md

 - `CRC32.buf(byte array or buffer[, seed])` assumes the argument is a sequence of 8-bit unsigned integers (nodejs `Buffer`, `Uint8Array` or array of bytes).

+- `CRC32.bufrange(byte array or buffer, start, end, [, seed])` assumes the first argument is a sequence of 8-bit unsigned integers (nodejs `Buffer`, `Uint8Array` or array of bytes), the second argument marks the start index (inclusive) and the third argument marks the end index (exclusive) of the range to read from the buffer.

 - `CRC32.bstr(binary string[, seed])` assumes the argument is a binary string where byte `i` is the low byte of the UCS-2 char: `str.charCodeAt(i) & 0xFF`